 Integrity is a widely valued and appreciated character trait and one I want to instill in my children.
 A biblical teaching on integrity is an essential a part of parenting our children in Christ.
 God’s desire for his people to live with integrity can be vividly seen in in the gospels.
 So that’s where we are going to explore integrity today.

-No matter how good we talk about ourselves, our behaviors and attitudes reveal what’s really in our hearts.
+No matter how good we talk about ourselves, our behaviors and attitudes reveal what’s really going on inside of us.
 The truth is that the good and bad things we do and say start with our thoughts (Mark 7:20-23).

-Who we really are is revealed when no one is watching.
+Who we really are is revealed when we think no one is watching.

 Hypocrites hide who they are and what they value most.

 They pretend to be good, lying in order to get other people will like them.
 They are overly proud and not worthy of trust.